prerakpanwar/prerakpanwar/README.md

 - 👋 Hi, I’m @PrerakPanwar
-- 👀 I’m interested in roles like Data engineer | Data Analytics | Cloud Technologies
+- 👀 I’m interested in roles like Data engineer | Data Analytics
-- 🌱 I’m currently pursuing my Masters in Computer Science from UMass Dartmouth.
+- 🌱 I’m currently pursuing my Masters in Computer Science from University of Massachusetts Dartmouth.
-- 💞️ I’m looking to collaborate on cloud projects based on Azure/AWS services
+- 💞️ I’m looking to collaborate on cloud projects based on Azure/AWS services and working on building automated data piplines.
 - 📫 How to reach me https://www.linkedin.com/in/prerak-panwar/